My Research

 I am leading the construction and continuous improvement of a multiwavelength database, which leverages the full set of PHANGS surveys with cutting-edge facilities (including ALMA, HST, JWST, VLA, and VLT/MUSE).
 It synthesizes high-resolution measurements for molecular clouds, HII regions, star clusters, as well as ancillary data for the host galaxies.
 This rich database has supported numerous PHANGS / non-PHANGS projects, including my first paper in 2020 highlighting the ISM pressure as a key regulator of molecular cloud dynamics and star formation rate in disk galaxies.

 I actively work on measuring robust star formation rates and efficiencies as well as quantifying their dependence on ISM properties.
-In a 2018 paper, my colleague and I found that the star formation efficiency per free-fall time — a key dimensionless parameter in numerical and analytic models — is below 1% across 14 nearby galaxies.
-My 2023 paper substantially expanded this analysis by determining the molecular gas depletion time, the star formation efficiency per free-fall time and per orbital time, and the feedback yield over the full PHANGS galaxy sample.
+My paper in 2023 substantially measured the molecular gas depletion time, the star formation efficiency (SFE) per free-fall time and per orbital time, and the feedback yield over the full PHANGS galaxy sample.
+In two other papers in 2018 and 2025, my colleague and I specifically examined the SFE per free-fall time and its dependence on molecular cloud properties, finding tensions between the observed trends and analytic model predictions.

 Connecting Observations with Numerical Simulations